geovern/PasswordSafetyAnalyser/README.md

 E = 5 \times \log_2(52) = 28.5 bits
 ```

-The following blog post from [Proton](https://proton.me/blog/what-is-password-entropy) was used as reference for the password safety standards included in the code.
+The following blog post from [Proton](https://proton.me/blog/what-is-password-entropy) was used as reference for the password safety standards of password entropy included in the code.

 ##